 Humanitarian action has to deal with a humanitarian space which is more and more shrinking resulting from intensified anti-terrorism legislation, regulations and policies.
 This undermines the effectiveness of humanitarian action and violates the humanitarian principles of independence, impartiality and neutrality.

-As a follow up to an expert meeting on this topic in April 2020, The Dutch Relief Alliance (DRA), Human Security Collective (HSC) and KUNO (Platform for Humanitarian Knowledge Exchange) present a working session on Thursday 17 September.
+As a follow up to an expert meeting on this topic in April 2020, The Dutch Relief Alliance (DRA), Human Security Collective (HSC) and KUNO (Platform for Humanitarian Knowledge Exchange) presented a working session on Thursday 17 September.

 - Jan Jaap van Oosterzee (PAX) and Klaartje Docters van Leeuwen (Netherlands Red Cross) about new terror-related conditions of donors in financial contracts of NGOs;